 Cult Places and Archeological Sites

-Altar Knotto or Alte Knotto (old rock) above Botzo.
+Altar Knotto or Alte Knotto (old rock) above Rotzo.
 It's an big, unusual rock formation which looks like hanging out of equilibrium on the edge above Valdastico.
-Supposedly it is connected with Celtic rituals.
+Supposedly it is connected with Celtic rituals (even sacrifying people).
 Nearby are also two other interesting places: Altaburg and Alta Kugela.
 Speculations also connect Altar Knotto with two other similar places on the plateau: Hanepos and Spitzknotto, thus forming a "magical" triange.
 The rock is reached in 1 h 45 min from Rotzo, first by a mountain road, then by a good path.

 Graffiti in Val d'Assa.
-In the creek bed below Roana there is a prehistoric place with many carvings in vertical limestone walls.
+In the creek bed below Roana there is a prehistoric place called Tunkelbald, with many carvings in vertical limestone walls.

 Spitzknotto or "Terzo Altare" (Third altar) is an interesting promotory, made of unusual rock formations above Val Frenzela.
 It can be reached by an easy path from Stoccaredo di Gallio.